philzook58/philzook58.github.io/_posts/2026-07-29-bdd_term_alg_effects.md

 # Meaning

 The following is so trivial that it is confusing.
+Funny how that works.

 If I wanted to directly explain in a shallowly embedded way the meaning of arithmetic expressions, I could write the following combinators.